ldemske/ldemske.github.io/resume.md

 ·	Assisted team members with technical issues and product questions
 ·	Collaborated with developers and product managers to create new and revise older documentation
 ·	Assisted customers with documentation issues and created or edited content to better fit their needs

-**Executive Assistant
-Amway
-July 2011 – July 2019**
-·	Created and tested documentation for human resources and legal software as an early adopter
-·	Edited promotional brochures, memos, and speeches given to foreign dignitaries for the Vice President of Government Affairs
-·	Drafted letters, memos, and invitations to executives and consultants, delivering timely information with accuracy and precision

 #### Education